 Queensland Art Gallery and the Gallery of Modern Art

-Housed over two buildings, the Queensland Art Gallery has works from not only throughout the ages but also from other cultures.
-Guided tours operate in both buildings every day, giving new insights into the works of art.
+Housed over two buildings, the Queensland Art Gallery has works from throughout the ages and from other cultures.
+Guided tours operate in both buildings daily, giving new insights into the works of art.

-In the Gallery of Modern Art, installations showcase Australian artists over two levels.
-I’m not into Modern Art, but it was interesting to walk through and once again, it’s free.
+The Gallery of Modern Art showcases installations by Australian artists over two levels.
+I’m not into Modern Art, but it was interesting to walk through, and once again, it’s free.
 You can check out what’s on in these Galleries here.

 Art Gallery and GOMA Hours